audioxide/data/data/posts/20210115-articles-my-parents-the-would-be-rockstars.md

 type: articles
 tags:
   - spotify
-featuredimage: article-images/streaming-minimum-wage-spotify-meat-grinder.jpg
+featuredimage: article-images/dr-rob-and-the-radi8ors-dublin-castle.jpg
-featuredimageAlt: Artwork of Spotify as a musical meat grinder
+featuredimageAlt: Dr Rob & the Radi8ors performing at the Dublin Castle in London
 title: My parents the would-be rockstars
 summary: Artists aren’t working for pennies any more - they’re working for fractions of fractions of pennies, and pressure is growing for systemic changes to the music industry meat grinder
 author: fred